 You can also define the date range and change the display to reflect goals you’ve set up for your website.

-Again, if you click View Full Post/Page Report you’ll see all your site’s posts and pages in Google Analytics and how they’re performing.
+Again, if you click the View Full Posts/Pages Report button you’ll see all your site’s posts and pages in Google Analytics and how they’re performing.

-Click on the Publishers Report in MonsterInsights to see the following data:
+Click on the Publishers tab in MonsterInsights to see the following data: